ropyro/ropyro/README.md

 Computer Science student with a strong foundation in **Java**, primarily through **Minecraft plugin and mod development**.
 I enjoy building system-driven features like progression, economies, and multiplayer mechanics.

-Currently reading <a href="https://doc.rust-lang.org/book/">The Rust Programming Language</a> to learn more about memory safety and systems architecture.
+Currently reading <a href="https://doc.rust-lang.org/book/">The Rust Programming Language</a> to become a rustacean & learn more about memory safety and systems architecture.

 ---